 “I love helping charities that support hardworking people with great business ideas who just need a little bit of help.”
 This was 15-year-old Jocelyn’s response when asked why she wanted to be part of the One Campaign.
 We chatted back and forth – the way most teenagers do these days – text style.
-We talked about design ideas and what would be meaningful and represent the wishes of my nephew & niece, Josh & Jolene who wanted to honor their parent’s lifetime of generosity.
+We talked about design ideas and what would be meaningful and represent the wishes of my nephew & niece, Josh & Jolene, who wanted to honour their parent’s lifetime of generosity.
 Of course, JOY was at the center.
 Peter & Vickie Dueck took great JOY in helping, giving and sharing what they had with others, even when they only had a little.
-So, JOY was the centerpiece.
+So, JOY was the centrepiece.

 With all the creative things that have been happening across Canada – the idea of capturing that word on a ROCK was also representative of both the time we are living through and who they were as a couple.
 Solid.

 Jocelyn loves the outdoors – the idea of being in nature, camera in hand, is her happy place.
 So away this young artist went – brush in hand and a clear focus on the word JOY.
 She admits that the beauty of plants, the wonder of the animals, and even bugs’ creativity are her inspiration for new art projects.
 IDEAS were aplenty, so she ended up painting five different variations – the one we landed on had so much meaning.
 Little did Jocelyn know the significance of butterflies to the Dueck family, but one is painted on her rock.